deepoo07/resume-screening-ml-jira/README.md

 ## How to Run

-1. Train the model using the notebook
+1. Download the dataset from the link above
+2. Place the dataset inside the `data/` folder
+3. Open and run `Resume_Screening_ML.ipynb` to train the model
-2. Run prediction script:
+4. Run the prediction script: predict.py

-3. Enter resume text to get predicted category
+5. Enter resume text to get predicted category

 ---